 Wine Food: New Adventures in Drinking and Cooking [A Recipe Book]

-Buy Now →This book is like a casual wine course disguised as a cookbook, so it’s great for any beginner.
+Buy Now →This book is like a casual course disguised as a cookbook, so it’s great for any beginner.
 Created by Dana Frank and Andrea Slonecker, it simplifies the wine world, pairing over 75 recipes with wines that elevate each dish.

 11.